jasnell/node/doc/api/cli.md

 > Stability: 1.0 - Early development

-Run as a fork server listening on the Unix domain socket at `path` instead of running an entry point.
-Modules loaded with [`--require`][] are preloaded once; each client connection forks a child that adopts the client's stdio, working directory, environment and arguments and runs the requested main module.
-Clients connect with [`--connect`][].
+Run as a fork server listening at `address` instead of running an entry point.
+`address` is a Unix domain socket path or `host:port`, in the format described for [`--connect`][].
+Modules loaded with [`--require`][] are preloaded once.
+Each dispatch forks a child that adopts the client's working directory, environment and arguments and runs the requested program.
+With `host:port`, the server requires the `NODE_ZYGOTE_TOKEN` environment variable (16 to 256 characters) and only serves clients that send the same token.
 Implies `--disable-sigusr1`.
 Linux only.

 ### `--force-context-aware`